magento/devdocs/src/cloud/docker/docker-containers.md

 ## Container Volumes

-Magento Cloud Docker uses Docker volumes to maintain data throughout the lifecycle of the Docker containers.
+{{site.data.var.mcd-prod}} uses Docker volumes to maintain data throughout the lifecycle of the Docker containers.
 These volumes can be defined in several ways:

 -  in a `docker-compose.yml` or other docker-compose files
--  in the Dockerfile from the [Magento Cloud Docker repository](https://github.com/magento/magento-cloud-docker)
+-  in the Dockerfile from the [{{site.data.var.mcd-prod}} repository](https://github.com/magento/magento-cloud-docker)
 -  in the upstream Docker image

 You do not interact with most of these volumes, which are used by the Docker containers and follow the docker-compose lifecycle.
 The only exception to this is the `magento-sync` directory that is an external volume used by the Mutagen application to transport data into the containers from the host operating system.